About Stock Car Racing

 Stock Car Racing is a contact motorsport where fellow competitors are forceably nudged out of the way.

 Each race is run in graded order (roof colour) with the most successful drivers (red top superstars) starting at the back of the grid.
-The slower drivers (white tops) start at the front followed by yellow and Blue roof coloured drivers, points can be obtained in each race with monthly grading periods.
+At the front of the grid are white tops followed by yellow and blue roof coloured cars.
+Drivers are awarded points in each race depending on where they finish with monthly grading periods to determine roof colour.

 Stock car racing is not for the faint hearted, it’s rough, it’s tough from start to finish.